They Shoot Horses, Don't They? (film): Critical response

 Although it is at times heavy-handed, They Shoot Horses, Don't They? is a tour de force of acting.
 Fonda here got her first chance to prove herself as a serious, dramatic actress ...
 Young is superb in his role, a sharp switch from his usual bon vivant parts ...
 Pollack does one of his best jobs of directing, even if his primary strength lies in his rapport with actors.
 The look of the film is just right and Pollack skillfully evokes the ratty atmosphere amid which explosive emotions come to a boil ...
 [It] remains a suitably glum yet cathartic film experience.

 In 1996, Steve Simels of Entertainment Weekly observed, "Sydney Pollack's dance-marathon movie has probably aged better than any American film of its time."

 Accolades

 Home media

 They Shoot Horses, Don't They? was released on DVD by Anchor Bay Entertainment in 1999.
 It was later reissued on DVD by MGM Home Entertainment on October 19, 2004.
 Kino Lorber released the film for the first time on Blu-ray on September 5, 2017.

 Legacy

 Turner Classic Movies observed, "By popularizing the title of McCoy's novel, [the film] gave American argot a catch-phrase that's as recognizable today as when the movie first caught on."
+The 1977 Chic song "Dance, Dance, Dance (Yowsah, Yowsah, Yowsah)" was inspired by the film.